syntheticmindAI/syntheticmindAI.github.io/_posts/supervisedagents/2020-06-01-supervisedagents.md

 ---
 layout: post
 title: TRAINING GAME AGENTS WITH SUPERVISED LEARNING
-date: 2020-01-29 01:00 +0700
+date: 2020-06-01 01:00 +0700
-modified: 2020-03-07 16:49:47 +07:00
+modified: 2020-06-01 16:49:47 +07:00
-description: Ada dua cara untuk memperbarui forked repository menggunakan web interface yang disediakan oleh github tapi ribet, atau melalui terminal yang lebih ribet lagi.
+description: Supervised Agents.
 tag:
   - Lunar Lander
   - Cartpole
   - Supervised Learning
-image: /cara-memperbarui-fork-repository/repo.png
+image: /supervisedagents/repo.png
 ---

+<iframe width="600" height="315" src="https://www.youtube.com/embed/0fAOLhMN1n8" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+###### *An agent trained with supervised learinng on the Lunar lander environment.*

 Reinforcement Learning is a general, robust and performant paradigm.
 Its strengths become evident when combined with deep learning.
 Deep reinforcement learning can solve increasingly complex tasks with huge state space and complex rules.
 It has produced world champion-beating artificial agents in the games of chess, DOTA, go, and Starcraft.
 One may argue that any problem where scores are received for performing actions should be framed as a reinforcement learning problem.
 But behind these notable successes, lies huge problems.
 Deep reinforcement learning is hard to work with.
 A lot of effort goes into making agents learn correctly and robustly.
 Deep reinforcement learning also needs a huge amount of compute.
 Hundreds of thousands of dollars in compute is needed to reproduce the most impressive results.
 A lone researcher with limited resources cannot comfortably go beyond Atari games state space when experimenting with game playing agents.